 Our active learning model involves both individual and group responsibility and is something our leadership and faculty are devoted to.

 We looked at the MD Program content and thoughtfully developed the best way to teach the materials.
 So rather than having a lecture-based curriculum that is passive on the part of the learner, we focus on active learning activities that include everything from flipped classrooms and didactic games, to guided learning in teams.
 All of this serves to create a highly integrated study program across disciplines.

 What's the end result?

-The formation of a community of adaptable student learners who excel in critical thinking; understand content in a robust, contextual manner; and who can assimilate new information quickly and effectively.
+The formation of a community of master adaptive learners who excel in critical thinking; understand content in a robust, contextual manner; and who can assimilate new information quickly and effectively.